Marneus68/spac/README.md

 adding the content of each file in a golang source file.

 Each file's content is stored as byte array in a map named `Content` described by a properly escaped string contained in the map.
-The key of each entry in the `Content` map is the path of said file.o
+The key of each entry in the `Content` map is the full path path to that resource file.

-By default, the source file containing the resources is contained in a golang package named `static`.
+The source file will be created in a golang package named after the second parameter.

 Workflow
 --------